gregolsky/haslo/README.md

 ## Security

 It doesn't try to read your GPG-encrypted passwords, but leaves that job to `pass` instead.
 Uses glob to search through store's directories, with inquirer.js's powerful case-insensitive autocomplete.
-Calls `pass` binary afterwards with proper parameters.
+Calls `pass` binary afterwards with proper parameters to act on the entry.